-- (a) The degree, scale and significance of the activity not meeting either the relevant Activity Performance Standards below or relevant Activity Performance Standards of the activity zone it is located, and whether actual or potential adverse off-site effect(s) resulting from this non-compliance can be avoided, remedied or mitigated. - (b) Consideration of whether non-compliance with the relevant Activity Performance Standards is a result of operational or technical constraints of an infrastructure or network utility activity. - (c) The extent to which the activity will otherwise be consistent with the Activity Performance Standards. - (d) Whether it is operationally, technically, practically and/or economically reasonable to co-locate aspects of infrastructure and network utility activities. - (e) Consistency with any relevant Council plan or strategy in an adopted form (e.g. Council's Development Code, structure plans, reserve management plan, built environment strategy, walking and cycling strategy, town centre plans). - (f) Where the activity will result in earthworks/vegetation disturbance or removal, in consideration of the amenity values of the surrounding area, whether it is appropriate to require reinstatement works or planting of disturbed areas in accordance with Rules 10.4(a) and 4C.5.3. - (g) Consideration of relevant matters within Sections 4A-4D, 11 and 12 of the District Plan. - (h) The potential for conflict between existing and foreseeable activities in the area, in particular the degree to which the proposed activity can: - (i) Provide appropriate, safe and efficient vehicular access & onsite parking;
+- (a) The degree, scale and significance of the activity not meeting either the relevant Activity Performance Standards below or relevant Activity Performance Standards of the activity zone it is located, and whether actual or potential adverse off-site effect(s) resulting from this non-compliance can be avoided, remedied or mitigated. - (b) Consideration of whether non-compliance with the relevant Activity Performance Standards is a result of operational or technical constraints of an Infrastructure or Network Utility activity. - (c) The extent to which the activity will otherwise be consistent with the Activity Performance Standards.

-- (ii) Create suitable building platforms for buildings/structures to be located in a complying manner; and - (iii) The ability to adequately manage stormwater. - (i) The objectives and policies in association with the above criteria. - (j) The imposition of conditions in accordance with Section 108 of the RMA to avoid, remedy or mitigate adverse effects on the environment relating to the above matters.
+- (d) Whether it is operationally, technically, practically and/or economically reasonable to co-locate aspects of Infrastructure and Network Utility activities. - (e) Consistency with any relevant Council plan or strategy in an adopted form (e.g. Council's Development Code, Structure Plans, Reserve Management Plan, Built Environment Strategy, Walking and Cycling Strategy, Town Centre Plans). - (f) Where the activity will result in earthworks/vegetation disturbance or removal, in consideration of the amenity values of the surrounding area, whether it is appropriate to require re-instatement works or planting of disturbed areas in accordance with Rules 10.4(a) and 4C.5.3. - (g) Consideration of relevant matters within Sections 4A-4D, 11 and 12 of this Plan. - (h) The potential for conflict between existing and foreseeable activities in the area, in particular the degree to which the proposed activity can: - (i) Provide appropriate, safe and efficient vehicular access & on-site parking; - (ii) Create suitable building platforms for buildings/structures to be located in a complying manner; and - (iii) The ability to adequately manage stormwater. - (i) The objectives and policies in association with the above criteria; - (j) The imposition of conditions in accordance with Section 108 of the RMA to avoid, remedy or mitigate adverse effects on the environment relating to the above matters.